Nozbe/NoOffice.org/_book/vlog.md

 I'm not the only "internal vlogger" on the team now.
 Rafal, our VP of Product is doing a "Product vlog" almost every week where he explains new features we just added to our products.
 Again, a video clip is much better than a blog post with lots of screenshots.
 This way people know what we've just shipped, what our customers can be expecting and where we are in development cycle.

-## Benefits of vlogging vs "all-hands meeting".
+## Benefits of vlogging vs "all-hands meeting"

 I've been vlogging regularly to my team for the last 2 years now and I can see that people really like this form of getting updates from me: